Christendom: Late Antiquity and Early Middle Ages

-"Christendom" has referred to the medieval and renaissance notion of the Christian world as a polity.
+"Christendom" has referred to the medieval and Renaissance notion of the Christian world as a polity.
 In essence, the earliest vision of Christendom was a vision of a Christian theocracy, a government founded upon and upholding Christian values, whose institutions are spread through and over with Christian doctrine.
 In this period, members of the Christian clergy wield political authority.
 The specific relationship between the political leaders and the clergy varied but, in theory, the national and political divisions were at times subsumed under the leadership of the church as an institution.
 This model of church-state relations was accepted by various Church leaders and political leaders in European history.

 The Church gradually became a defining institution of the Roman Empire.
 Emperor Constantine issued the Edict of Milan in 313 proclaiming toleration for the Christian religion, and convoked the First Council of Nicaea in 325 whose Nicene Creed included belief in "one holy catholic and apostolic Church".
 Emperor Theodosius I made Nicene Christianity the state church of the Roman Empire with the Edict of Thessalonica of 380.
 In terms of prosperity and cultural life, the Byzantine Empire was one of the peaks in Christian history and Christian civilization, and Constantinople remained the leading city of the Christian world in size, wealth, and culture.
 There was a renewed interest in classical Greek philosophy, as well as an increase in literary output in vernacular Greek.

+Byzantium created a brilliant culture, may be, the most brilliant during the whole Middle Ages, doubtlessly the only one existing in Christian Europe before the XI century.
+For many years, Constantinople remained the sole grand city of Christian Europe ranking second to none in splendour.
+Byzantium literature and art exerted a significant impact on peoples around it.
+The monuments and majestic works of art, remaining after it, show us the whole lustre of byzantine culture.
+That's why Byzantium held a significant place in the history of Middle Ages and, one must admit it, a merited one.